 You might also like these related Betta articles

-While it is not 100 percent necessary to have a filter in your betta fish tank, it definitely does help to keep the water clean and it allows your betta fish to thrive without having to worry about impure water or way too low oxygen levels.
+While it is not 100 percent necessary to have a filter in your betta fish tank (we have covered a tank guide here), it definitely does help to keep the water clean and it allows your betta fish to thrive without having to worry about impure water or way too low oxygen levels.